People with Disabilities Program

 This documentation is similar to the Proof of Disability/Certification of Job Readiness required for Schedule A Employment policies used by other Federal Government agencies.
 Certification of Job Readiness states that the applicant is likely to succeed in the performance of the duties of the position for which he or she is applying.

-The disability certification and job readiness certification must be on the author's professional letterhead stationary, and can come from:
+The disability certification and job readiness certification must be on the author's professional letterhead stationery, and can come from:

 The official disability and job readiness certification letter must state the following: